raj-singh1802/1Fi-Marketplace/README.md

 > Note: the backend runs on Render's free tier, which spins down after inactivity.
 The first request after idle time may take 30–50 seconds to respond — this is expected, not a bug.

+> **A note on scope:** since I didn't have access to 1Fi's existing app codebase, I built this as a standalone full-stack implementation — matching the app's design system (purple theme, card layout, navigation) from the reference screenshots provided, using React, Node/Express, and PostgreSQL.
+The Marketplace flow, EMI logic, and UI consistency follow the assignment brief; the underlying stack is my own rather than an extension of 1Fi's real codebase.

 ---

 ## Features